Bina Refinery

 Bina Refinery is an oil refinery located at Bina in the Sagar district of Madhya Pradesh, India.
-It is owned and operated by Bharat Oman Refinery Limited, a wholly owned subsidiary of Bharat Petroleum Corporation Limited.
+It is owned and operated by BPCL, a wholly owned subsidiary of Bharat Petroleum Corporation Limited.
 As of 2013, the capacity of the refinery was 6 million metric tonnes per annum or 43,978,597.06 barrels per annum.

 Capacity

 The refinery is designed to process 6 MTPA of Arab mix crude (65% Arab light and 35% Arab heavy).
 It has the flexibility to process other types of Middle East crude oil.
 It can process crude from an API range of 28 to 40.